-This is a first level course.
-In one semester the course will focus on the creative aspects of using a computer to produce various types of commercial art and graphics.
+This first-level course will focus on the creative aspects of using a computer to produce various types of commercial art and graphics.
 Areas to be coordinated in a layout are the use of lettering, creation of images, and use of digital imaging.